 2. Methods for identifying electrode deterioration

-(2) Short circuit the electrode in the welding circuit for several seconds.
+(2) To check if an electrode is damp, short circuit it in the welding circuit for several seconds.
 If granular spots appear on the coating surface, it is a damp electrode.

-(3) There are often rust marks on the welding core of the damp electrode.
+(3) Damp electrodes often have rust marks on the welding core.

-(5) If the coating falls off in blocks or a large amount of water vapor is generated during welding, it indicates that it is a damp electrode.
+(5) If the coating falls off in large chunks or a significant amount of water vapor is generated during welding, it is an indication of a damp electrode.
+In such cases, the damp electrode must be discarded.